BACLOFEN 10MG TABLETS

 Children and adolescents:

-exceed a maximum of 40 mg/day in children below 8 years
+40 mg/day in children below 8 years of age.
+In

 suitable for use in children below 33 kg body weight.

-Talk to your doctor before you start to take this medicine if
+Talk to your doctor before taking Baclofen if you:

-schedule given below is only a guide and may vary from
+control.
+The dosage schedule given below is only

 • suffer from Parkinson’s disease